 Neglected Redis Commander servers, therefore, can be the root cause of serious data leaks and hacking incidents.
 For more information about this issue, see API Key, a Key to Credential Leakage & Manipulation.

 Open-source services are popular because they are easily accessible due to low cost and low skill barriers.
 However, the disadvantage in that primarily comes from its benefits—due to the relatively open nature of the program, it is vulnerable to malicious hacker attacks, especially if proper management and inspections are not carried out.
-Redis Commander servers, therefore, require special attentions from server administrators as well as periodic security checks on corporate attack surfaces.
+Therefore, special attention from the server administrator and periodic security checks on the attack surface are required.

 Source : Criminal IP (https://www.criminalip.io)